Key Takeaways:

 By having an appropriate hedging strategy and using forward contracts, businesses can add another layer of protection to their bottom lines and mitigate risk when dealing with transactions across multiple currencies.

 Forward contracts are a form of currency or FX hedging that allow a business to fix an exchange rate now for a requirement to buy or sell currency in the future.
-At Equals Money, we can offer contracts on most currency pairs up to 24 months in the future.
+At Equals Money, we can offer contracts on most common currency pairs up to 24 months in the future.

 This hedging tool allows you to take advantage of favourable exchange rates, protect yourself against adverse currency moves or market volatility, apply exchange rates to future cash flows, budget efficiently, and plan for future sales.